lofsgaard/finpy/README.md

 1. **Data Import:**

-   - Place your CSV files (with columns like "Dato", "Inn på konto", etc.) in `db/data/`.
-   - When you run the app, it reads these files, remaps columns, converts data types, and imports them into the SQLite database.
+   - Upload a CSV file via the `/transactions` POST endpoint to import transactions.
+The app reads the uploaded file, remaps columns, converts data types, and imports them into the SQLite database.

 2. **Database:**